enketo/blog/_posts/2018-10-05-encryption.md

 Internet Explorer does not support encryption and will just show a helpful warning during load.
 To work around that lack of support, the best approach is to simply make sure to never use that awful browser for any reason.

-During the course of development, [a possible bug was discovered in KoBoToolbox](https://github.com/kobotoolbox/kobocat/issues/483) that seems to affect some encrypted submissions with multiple uploads per record.
-Make sure to track this bug and test your form if it sounds like this may apply to your encryption-enabled survey.

 ### Future

 Depending on whether there is a demand, interest, and funding for this, some clever developer could now create a fancy command-line or desktop tool for decryption as an alternative to ODK Briefcase.
 This would seem like a really fun project for a JavaScript/Electron developer to take on, and I think the ODK community will welcome it!
 If interested, let us know and we will quickly split off Enketo's internal encryption module as a separate npm module so it can be used by multiple projects and be centrally maintained.